 Take a magical mystery tour of songbirds

-In spring, you can witness the magical, mysterious migration of songbirds through the Garden.
+In spring, you can witness the magical, mysterious migration of songbirds.
 Trees and flowers open their leaves and begin to bloom, inviting insects to taste their nectar and munch on their burgeoning greenery.
 Thank goodness for the songbirds, who keep the insect population in check by devouring scores of the protein-filled creatures to gain the energy needed to make their long journeys to their breeding grounds and raise their young.

 At least 6,000 species of songbirds, likely more, exist in the world.
 Many of the songbirds we see at the Garden are called neotropical migrants since they spend winters in Mexico, South America, and other places where insects are available year-round.
 These songbirds live in close quarters with the native Mexican and South American species, but when nesting time comes, birds need more space, and that's likely one reason why birds have evolved to migrate.